Governor’s Advisory Council on Aging

 The Council on Aging was a mandate of the federal Older Americans Act as it was reauthorized in 1995.
 The eleven members, a majority of whom must be age 60 or older, are appointed by the governor to serve three-year terms.
 The council advises the governor and the department on aging and long-term care issues.

-Members: Connie Bremner, Laurie Glover (Secretary), Brad Howell, Bob Myers, Gerald Pease, Marianne Roose, Joan Taylor(chairman), Peggy Tombre (Vice Chair), and Alex Ward.
+Members: Connie Bremner, Laurie Glover (Secretary), Brad Howell, John Melton, Bob Myers, Gerald Pease, Marianne Roose, Joan Taylor(chairman), Peggy Tombre (Vice Chair), Alex Ward and Michael Winters.

 Advisory Council Agenda and Meeting Minutes